Gregory W. Becker: Affiliations

 Becker delivered the opening remarks at the 2016 Global Entrepreneurship Summit.

 Becker is on the West Coast Advisory Board of the Johnson Center for Entrepreneurship & Innovation at the Kelley School of Business and, since 2021, the Guiding Council of One Mind at Work, a group that advocates for workplace mental health.

 Until the collapse of Silicon Valley Bank in March 2023, Becker represented the bank in several organizations, including trade groups that supported the bank's business agenda.
 He was a Class A Director of the Federal Reserve Bank of San Francisco from January 2019; the executive council of the TechNet trade association from 2016, including as chair from 2020 to 2022; and the Silicon Valley Leadership Group's executive board from 2011, including as chair from 2014 to 2017.

 He was on the executive advisory board of the Alliance for Southern California Innovation from 2017 to 2018 and on the United States Department of Commerce's Digital Economy Board of Advisors from 2016 to 2017.

 Personal life

 Becker is a competitive cyclist.
 In 2010, he raised $500,000 for Best Buddies on a 100 mi ride in California.

+In 2025 the San Francisco Standard reported the US Federal Government had filed a lawsuit against Silicon Valley Bank leaders over what it refers to as "gross negligence."